Explore how the media can help to tackle poverty and inequality all around the world.

 Who is the course for?

-This course focuses on key debates within the studies of international development and diversity.
+This course focuses on key debates within the studies of global development and diversity.
 It therefore will be best suited to anyone considering studying or working within these fields.

 Who will you learn with?